Trying to narrow down a list of the NFL's 10 greatest kickers of all-time is not an easy task. Perhaps even more difficult is ranking them.

 Super Bowl XXXVI, XXXVIII, XXXIX (Patriots) and XLI (Colts) champion

 Vinatieri is arguably the most famous kicker in NFL history, thanks to the three field goals that sealed Super Bowl wins for New England three different times and one miraculous kick in snowy Foxboro to beat the Raiders in the "Tuck Rule Game."
-He also needs just 58 points to surpass Morten Andersen as the NFL's all-time leading scorer.
+He also is the NFL's all-time leading scorer.
+After 24 seasons, he announced his retirement on May 26.
+His next stop will likely be the Pro Football Hall of Fame.

 Chicago 1949, ‘50-58; Baltimore Colts 1950; Houston Oilers 1960-66; Oakland 1967-75